yOriowm/MapPlaceOrion/README.md

-minimap for pixelplace made by MARCOS if you want a template contact me by discord
+minimap for pixelplace made by MARCOSemfXD if you want a template contact me by discord

-Discordia: Young marcos# 0800
+Discordia: Young marcos#0800
 discord.io/pixelplace
 discord.io/cyanzone